KedarKandel/Blog/README.md

 # Blog App

 A simple full-stack blog application built with React, TypeScript, Express, Node.js, MongoDB, Redux Toolkit, and Tailwind CSS.
+The application is responsive in all device sizes.

 WORK IN PROGRESS
 Deployed on free render free service: server spins after 30+s
 site: https://mern-blog-app-39y0.onrender.com

-// test account which can be used to login straight.
+// test account which can be used to login if you don't want to register😊.
 email: {test@test.com}
 password: Test+User123